Greensburg, Indiana: Economy

-As of September 2021, Honda Manufacturing of Indiana employs over 2,700 people and produces the eleventh-generation Honda Civic hatchback, the fifth-generation Honda CR-V, and the third-generation Honda Insight.
-The Acura ILX was also assembled at Honda Manufacturing of Indiana from 2012 to 2015 until production was transferred to Honda's plant in Marysville, Ohio.
+As of September 2021, IAP employs over 2,700 people and produces the eleventh-generation Honda Civic hatchback, the fifth-generation Honda CR-V, and the third-generation Honda Insight.
+The Acura ILX was also assembled at IAP from 2012 to 2015 until production was transferred to Honda's plant in Marysville, Ohio.
 The Acura ILX hybrid became the first hybrid model built by Honda in North America.
-Honda has been exporting Civic made in Indiana to Mexico, Latin America, the Caribbean, and the U.S. territories of Puerto Rico, Guam and Saipan since 2009.
+Honda has been exporting IAP assembled Civics to Mexico, Latin America, the Caribbean, and the U.S. territories of Puerto Rico, Guam and Saipan since 2009.

+Delta Faucet Company has operated a manufacturing facility in the city since 1958.
+In addition to faucet components, Delta's Greensburg plant also produces bath tubs and shower fixtures.

+Culture

+Historical society

+The Historical Society of Decatur County established a museum in 1976 in a historic former residence.
+The museum underwent an expansion and renovation in 2006, providing better facilities for storage, record keeping, and exhibits.
+Visits to the Historical Society Museum and a Pioneer Day event provide students an interactive learning experience on the life of the area's first settlers.
+Another school enrichment project allows students to research historic buildings, focusing on the age, architecture, use and other information that would help place the structure within the community's story.
+The results are then condensed onto bronze plaques placed on the exterior of the buildings.
+The incentive package included $5,000 to offset moving expenses, a year's membership to the local co-working space and YMCA, gift cards to the seasonal farmers market, tickets throughout the year to productions at the local playhouse, home-cooked meals and a program called "Grandparents on Demand", which offered babysitting hours and a stand in on Grandparents Day at school.

 Landmarks

 The Bromwell Wire Works, Decatur County Courthouse, Greensburg Carnegie Public Library, Greensburg Downtown Historic District, Bright B. Harris House, Jerman School, and Knights of Pythias Building and Theatre are listed on the National Register of Historic Places.

 Tree on the Courthouse Tower

 The Decatur County Courthouse in Greensburg is known for a tree which grows from the top of the Courthouse Tower, giving Greensburg its nickname, "Tree City".

 There have been one or more trees growing continually since the first tree was noticed in the early 1870s.
 Later, other small trees appeared on the clock tower.

 County officials were initially concerned that the trees would cause damage to the roof, and a steeplejack was hired in the 1880s to remove some of them.
 Two trees were left, with one ultimately growing to a height of nearly 15 ft.
 By the time it died, another tree had appeared.

 Today, there are two trees on the tower.
 During a recent tree trimming a piece of the tree was examined by several Purdue University foresters and they positively identified the tree as a mulberry tree.